tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/bank_statements.rst

 ===============

-Importing your bank statements allows you to keep track of your bank account transactions and reconcile them with the ones recorded in Odoo.
+Importing your bank statements allows you to keep track of your bank account transactions and reconcile them with the ones recorded in CoquiAPPs.

 We recommend using :doc:`the bank synchronization feature <bank_synchronization>` for more efficiency.
 However, if you do not want to use it or if your bank is not yet supported, other